core-interaction/core-interaction.github.io/topic/everything/index.md

 {% comment %} Early browsers {% endcomment %}

 The 1990s then saw affordable home computers bring internet access to everyday people—escaping the government, business, and academic settings it had been siloed in before.
-Early web browsers like Mosaic / Netscape (1993) helped evolve what was possible online.
+Early web browsers like [Mosaic and Netscape](https://en.wikipedia.org/wiki/History_of_the_web_browser) (1993) helped evolve what was possible online—adding color, images, and interactivity.

 {% comment %} Yahoo, Geocities, Amazon {% endcomment %}